-Building apps in React allow developers to streamline the storing and handling of data, and is designed to be fast and scalable.
+Building apps in React allows developers to streamline the storing and handling of data, and is designed to be fast and scalable.

-It allows data to be changed in an application without refreshing – making it perfect for newsfeeds and fast moving social media platforms, but also a wide variety of other apps and interfaces.
-React allows the creation of complex apps from reusable pieces by using the building blocks of components, updating only the specific parts that need to be updated when application data changes.
+It is good because it allows data to be changed in an application without refreshing – making it perfect for newsfeeds and the hottest fast-moving social media platforms, but also a wide variety of other apps and interfaces.
+In my experience, React allows the creation of complex apps from reusable pieces by using the building blocks of components, updating only the specific parts that need to be updated when application data changes.

 React Native also allows developers to reuse the majority of app development code across different operating systems, meaning that developing separate apps for iOS and Android can become a much more efficient process, with faster turnaround times and smaller development teams.
 This is great news for projects of all budgets, and especially startups and projects looking for fast-to-market proof of concepts.